Cook Like Czechs

 • Cut the dough into smaller shapes; this way, the cookies will look the best.

 • Work the dough quickly when rolling it out.
-The softer it is, the more flour you will need to dust it with, and the cookies will be stiff.
+The softer it is, the more flour you will need to dust it with, and the cookies become stiff.

 More Christmas cookies: